 for complete rules follow the link below – JJIF Competition Rules

-Part 2: Throws and take downs (“takedowns”), locks and strangulations
+Part 2: Throws or take downs [perfect technique 2-points / not perfect 1-point], locks and strangulations [with tapping 2-points]

 Two competitors fight against each other in a sportsmanlike manner.
 The objective of the fight is to win by submission; either by lock/choke or to win by outscoring one’s opponent.
 The competition is composed of: